danbev/learning-ai/notes/llm-chain.md

     pub metadata: Option<M>,
 }
 ```
-So Documents are pretty simple struces with a page_content string and optional
+So Documents are pretty simple strucs with a page_content string and optional
 metadata.
 Note that metadata might be very interesting as it allows for adding
-information about the origin the content I think.
+information about the origin the content (I think).
 So it would allow us to be
 able to provide references to the sources of information which can be important
 for content related to security.

+### Agent and Tools
+I'm currently trying to understand the Agent and Tools and how they work
+together.
+There is an example in crates/llm-chains-openai/examples/simple_agent.rs
+but the code in that file is commented out.

+I'm not sure what the correct way to use an Agent it when I want to have a
+vector database tool as a retrieval tool.
+Lets start with how are tools even invoked?